It’s since developed into a running commentary on what appears to be a systemic attempt to defraud customers.

 It’s dark, it’s raining, you look quickly to make sure that everything’s OK (and far as you can see) and off you go.

-Or you’re on the freeway before you notice a stone chip in the windscreen.
+Or you’re on the motorway before you notice a stone chip in the windscreen.

 Call them up to report it and they’ll say “Well, it must have happened since you hired it”